-Councillors also serve on one of two Area Development Management Committees, and may also serve on other committees, such as Executive Committee, Overview & Scrutiny or the Licensing and Appeals Committee.
+Councillors also serve on one of two Area Planning Committees, and may also serve on other committees, such as Executive Committee, Overview & Scrutiny or the Licensing and Appeals Committee.

 An important part of the councillor's role takes place away from the Council itself and in their ward, where they act as a point of contact between the district council, parish and town councils and residents on a range of community matters.

 The Leader and Chairman of the Council

-In May 2019 Councillor Dean Clarke was elected as Chairman and will fulfil the role until May 2020.
-Councillor Caroline Bovey was elected to take on the role of Vice-Chairman.
+In May 2019 Councillor Dean Clarke was elected as Chairman.
+Councillor Caroline Bovey was elected Vice-Chairman.